 What is erythroderma?

 Erythroderma is the term used to describe intense and usually widespread reddening of the skin due to inflammatory skin disease.
-It often precedes or is associated with exfoliation (skin peeling off in scales or layers) when it may also be known as exfoliative dermatitis (ED).
-It is sometimes called the ‘red man syndrome’ when no primary cause can be found (idiopathic erythroderma).
+It often precedes or is associated with exfoliation (skin peeling off in scales or layers), when it may also be known as exfoliative dermatitis (ED).
+Idiopathic erythroderma is sometimes called the ‘red man syndrome’.

-The most common pre-existing dermatoses to result in erythroderma include:
+The most common skin conditions to cause erythroderma are:

 - Pityriasis rubra pilaris

 Other skin diseases that less frequently cause erythroderma include:

 - Other forms of dermatitis: contact dermatitis (allergic or irritant), stasis dermatitis (venous eczema) and in babies, seborrhoeic dermatitis or staphylococcal scalded skin syndrome

 - Blistering diseases including pemphigus and bullous pemphigoid

 - Sezary syndrome (the erythrodermic form of cutaneous T-cell lymphoma)

 Erythroderma may also be a symptom or sign of a systemic disease.
 These may include: